 - Fill mini muffin tin with muffin liners and spray with coconut oil spray and set aside.

-- In a medium size bowl mix peanut butter and protein powder together.
+- In a medium-size bowl mix peanut butter and protein powder together.
 Start with 2 tablespoons of protein powder and go up from there.
-The amount of protein powder depends on how drippy your peanut butter is.
+The amount of protein powder depends on how drippy your peanut butter is to begin with.

 - Next, separate the peanut butter and protein mixture into 12 marble sized balls (~1 teaspoon), and set aside.